Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/USBdrive.png)
 **Figure 106-6** Adding USB drive to the vm.

-Now there is more part we need to do, in normal computer we can chose over the BIOS which drive we what to be first booting up, in the vmbox we can choose to load the USB, but we can choose to using virtual optical disk, so we going to use **plop.iso** that this menu can help us to choose what device we what to load up, you can download if from that [link](https://www.plop.at/en/bootmanager/download.html), just download the zip file and you will find there the iso file you need.
+Now there is more part we need to do, in normal computer we can choose over the BIOS which drive we want to be first booting up, so we can choose to load the USB, but in vbox we can't choose USB as the first device to boot up, all we can do is to using floppy or hard drive or virtual optical disk or network boot device, so for that case we going to use **plop.iso** as virtual optical disk, this menu can help us to choose what device we want to load up, you can download if from that [link](https://www.plop.at/en/bootmanager/download.html), just download the zip file and you will find there the iso file you need.

 Now change the boot order on the vbox system menu for that the optical disk be the first boot before the hard disk.